26th December, 2021

 Many companies are still using legacy on-premise software to manage software assets.
-However, these tools cannot generate real-time reports, and neither do they have the analytics features to generate meaningful insights.
-For analyzing data, you are required to export the data to some analytical tool like Power BI.
+However, these tools cannot generate real-time reports, and nor do they have the analytics features to generate meaningful insights.
+So, to streamline your software asset management process, you need to opt for a modern platform.

-In addition, it should be able to track details such as license cost, billing, and renewal dates, etc. The automatic discovery feature is essential to avoid gaps in your SAM database.
+In addition, it should be able to track details such as license cost, billing, renewal dates, etc.

 License Management: Next, check if the tool you are considering can automatically track software purchases, upgrades, and renewals across the lifecycle.
 This feature can be invaluable in helping SAM teams monitor changes to license terms and conditions over a period of time.

-Reporting and Analytics: Real-time reporting is a key enabler for providing relevant and timely SAM insights to senior management.
-As an organization scales, consistent reporting can help SAM teams validate the IT spending of individual business units based on hard data.
+Reporting and Analytics: Real-time reporting is key to providing senior management relevant and timely SAM insights.
+As an organization scales, consistent reporting can help SAM teams track the SaaS app spending of individual business units based on real-time data (provided by reports)

 This is why SaaS-based SAM tools are a far better alternative to traditional on-premise tools used by most companies today.
 They are scalable and can be easily adapted to changing business needs over a period of time.

-Flexibility: Many companies would rather stick to existing SAM tools despite their limitations rather than buy a better one.
+Flexibility: Many companies would rather stick to existing SAM tools than buy a better one despite their limitations.
 The reason: they want to avoid customization and integration hassles.
 Ensure that the SAM tools you are considering are easy to integrate into your existing systems and workflows.

 SAM teams need to be in regular contact with key stakeholders to generate awareness about their cause.
 Sharing reports and insights regularly is a great way to build relationships with them.
 Unfortunately, such opportunities don’t present themselves.